Call Madrid Law, PLLC at 713-877-9400 for legal defense.

 In Texas, penalties for first-offense Driving While Intoxicated (DWI) are annoying, problematic and troubling.
 It’s when you are convicted of DWI for a second time that the penalties start to get serious.
 Compounding these difficulties is the fact that Texas allows its prosecutors to hold a first-offense DWI against you no matter how long ago you were arrested – a 30-year old first-offense DWI can be held against you to support a second-offense DWI conviction.

 If you have been arrested for second-offense DWI in the Houston metro area, an aggressive and effective DWI lawyer is likely to be a necessity, not a luxury.
-Mario Madrid is a board-certified specialist in Texas criminal law who is a proud member of the National College of DUI Defense Attorneys.
+Mario Madrid is Board Certified by the Texas Board of Legal Specialization in Criminal Law who is a proud member of the National College of DUI Defense Attorneys.
 His nearly two decades of litigation experience, including experience as both a judge and a prosecutor, give him an invaluable edge when confronting the Houston judicial system on behalf of clients.